rwanoux/torgeternity/Readme.md

 # Torg eternity system for Foundry VTT

 **Torg Eternity System** for Foundry VTT.

+## RWAN acknowlegement

+this is just a WIP branch ; not everuthing is reorganized ; for exemple, i didn't split scss files for actors part, all is  in the same file for the moment.
+But the changes would be easier to make.

+## **the following is the copy of the main readme

 ## Installation

 **Manifest URL**: https://github.com/gmmatt/torgeternity/releases/latest/download/system.json

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 ## License